 As the opening of your event approaches, your role is to communicate with your attendees to ensure that everything goes according to plan.
 To do this, email remains the best communication channel for maintaining a relationship with your attendees, and has the best return on investment.

 With an online ticketing and registration solution like Weezevent, you have all the essential tools for communicating effectively by email, since you can collect the addresses of all your future attendees.
-In this article, Thomas, our customer relations and path-to-purchase specialist, and Product Owner of WeezTarget, gives you 5 good reasons to communicate with your attendees by email before your event.
+In this article, Thomas, our customer relations and path-to-purchase specialist, and Product Owner of WeezTarget, gives you the best tips to communicate with your attendees by email before your event.

 When you create an event with Weezevent, our emailing and CRM tool automatically creates a group of contacts which is fed in real time with the email addresses of those who buy tickets for your event — as well as those who make free registrations.
 This allows you to easily send emails to a specific audience.